Bharath-5/Minimal/README.md

 - The commands given below assumes that you are using Arch Linux or a distro based on Arch.
 - These files are to be modified according to your needs and use cases.
 - The .asoundrc file is to set the default audio card.
 Please do not use that file unless absolutely required.
+- Autostart of picom has been removed in the recent config to reduce memory usage.
+The picom config file can be deleted along with .asoundrc if required
 ## Screenshot

 ![alt text](https://github.com/Bharath-5/Minimal/blob/master/XMonadScreenshot.png?raw=true)